pdarragh/Viper/Samples.md

 ## Sample 5

-Argument labels do not have to be given in function definitions, though:
+Argument labels do not have to be given in function definitions, though.
+If they are not present, then the argument label is not required when calling the function:

 ```viper
 def greet(person: String, hometown: String) -> String: